IWAE-TIME/alpsim.github.io/content/documentation/start/obtain.md

 ---
-Alternatively you can build ALPS from sources by following the instruction below:
+Alternatively, you can build ALPS from sources by following the instruction below:

   ```ShellSession
   $ git clone https://github.com/alpsim/ALPS alps-src